ludwig-ai/ludwig-docs/src/docs/user_guide.md

     # executor parameters...
 ```

-In the `parameters` section, `.` is used to reference an parameter nested inside a section of the model definition.
+In the `parameters` section, `.` is used to reference an parameter nested inside a section of the configuration.
 For instance, to reference the `learning_rate`, one would have to use the name `training.learning_rate`.
 If the parameter to reference is inside in an input or output feature, the name of that feature will be be used as starting point.
 For instance, for referencing the `cell_type` of the `utterance` feature, use the name `utterance.cell_type`.